 It is known since the works of Symanzik \cite{Symanzik65Scalar,Symanzik66Scalar,Symanzik1969QFT} and Brydges, Fröhlich and Spencer \cite{BFS82Loop} that the Gaussian free field (GFF) has representations involving random walks, sometimes referred to as "isomorphisms".
 For a survey on the subject we refer to \cite{MarcusRosen2006MarkovGaussianLocTime, Sznitman2012LectureIso}.
 Here we will be interested in a representation that appears in Brydges, Fröhlich, Spencer \cite{BFS82Loop} and Dynkin \cite{Dynkin1984Isomorphism,Dynkin1984IsomorphismPresentation}, that expresses

-for $\phi$ a GFF, in terms of parings of vertices $x_{k}$-s and random walks joining the pairs.
+for $\phi$ a GFF, in terms of pairings of vertices $x_{k}$-s and random walks joining the pairs.
 Following \cite{BauerschmidtHelmuthSwan2}, we will call it the BFS-Dynkin isomorphism.

-Kassel and Lévy considered vector valued GFFs twisted by an orthogonal or unitary connection \cite{KasselLevy16CovSym}.
-In this setting isomorphism theorems make appear the holonomy of the connection along the random walks.
-Holonomies along random walk or Brownian loops have been also studied in \cite{LeJanHolonomiesRW,LeJanHomologyBrownianLoops, CamiaLeJanReddy2020}.
+Kassel and Lévy considered vector-valued GFFs twisted by an orthogonal or unitary connection \cite{KasselLevy16CovSym}.
+In this setting isomorphism theorems involve the holonomy of the connection along the random walks.
+Holonomies along random walk or Brownian loops have been also studied in \cite{LeJanHolonomiesRW,LeJanTopologyBrownianLoops, CamiaLeJanReddy2020}.

 In this paper we will consider fields of random Gaussian matrices, real symmetric, complex Hermitian or quaternionic Hermitian, on an electrical network.
-These are matrix valued GFFs.
+These are matrix-valued GFFs.
 The matrix above any vertex of the network is proportional to a GOE, GUE or GSE matrix.
 Here we will write an isomorphism for

-where $\Phi$ is the matrix valued GFF, $\beta\in\{1,2,4\}$, $n$ is the size of the matrices, $\nu_{1},\dots, \nu_{m(\nu)}$ are positive integers with $\vert\nu\vert:=\nu_{1}+\dots +\nu_{m(\nu)}$ even, and $x_{1},\dots,x_{\vert\nu\vert}$ vertices on the network.
-By taking the $x_{k}$-s equal inside each of the trace, we get symmetric polynomials in the eigenvalues.
+where $\Phi$ is the matrix-valued GFF, $\beta\in\{1,2,4\}$, $n$ is the size of the matrices, $\nu_{1},\dots, \nu_{m(\nu)}$ are positive integers with $\vert\nu\vert:=\nu_{1}+\dots +\nu_{m(\nu)}$ even, and $x_{1},\dots,x_{\vert\nu\vert}$ vertices on the network.
+By taking the $x_{k}$-s equal inside each of the traces, we get symmetric polynomials in the eigenvalues.
 By expanding the traces and the product above, one can write a BFS-Dynkin's isomorphism for each of the terms of the sum.
 However, one gets many different terms that give identical contributions, many terms with contributions that cancel out, being of opposite sign, and many terms that give zero contribution.
-By regrouping the terms surviving to cancellation into powers of $n$, one gets a combinatorial structure known as topological expansion.
+By regrouping the terms surviving to cancellation into powers of $n$, one gets a combinatorial structure known as a topological expansion.
 The terms of the expansion correspond to ribbon graphs with $m(\nu)$ vertices, obtained by pairing and gluing $\vert\nu\vert$ ribbon half-edges.
 Each gluing may be straight or twisted.
-The power of $n$ is then given by the number of cycles formed by the borders of the ribbons.
+The power of $n$ is then given by the number of cycles formed by the boundary components of the ribbons.
 It can be also expressed in terms of genera of compact surfaces, orientable or not.